On Ribbon Skirts

 by Karen Bisson

-Since the dawn of time, Indigenous Peoples have adorned themselves with all manner of symbols that speak to a conscious awareness of their place in the Universe.
+Since the dawn of time, Indigenous Peoples have adorned themselves with all manner of symbols that speak to an awareness of their place in the Universe.
 Early ceremonialists took great care with every item they chose to adorn themselves with, recognizing that each item held great meaning and was used as a conduit for knowledge, power, and the ability to commune with the Great Spirit and Spirit helpers.
-Many of these symbols became identifiers of individuals and later of communities.
+Many of these symbols evolved to become identifiers of individuals and later of communities.

 A skirt is a powerful ceremonial item.
 Its round shape is symbolic of the “great hoop of life”, continuity, the interconnectedness of all things, the cycles of the seasons and life and death, the sacredness of all circular aspects, such as the planets, stars, moon and so on.
 Throughout the world, the tradition of wearing of ceremonial skirts goes back almost as far as ceremony itself.

 You may be surprised to know that skirts were traditionally worn in ceremony by both men and women, and that there are still many Indigenous ceremonies being practiced today here on Turtle Island that require both women and men to wear them.
 But these days, at most public Indigenous gatherings, you will find that only the women are expected to wear skirts while men are not.
 It’s not that men are not allowed to wear them.
-It’s that women are expected to.
+It’s that women have a special right/rite and thus are generally expected to wear them.

 Depending on the situation, woman have sometimes been scolded or even escorted off the grounds for not wearing a skirt on ceremonial grounds.
 Many people still don’t fully understand and have assumed that this practice is about the oppression of woman.
 But in fact, it is the opposite.
 For women, wearing a skirt is not a sentence, it is both a sacred right and a sacred rite.
 Men too have the right to wear a skirt to ceremony, but the rite belongs to women.
 Women are said to be endowed with this rite because of their role in the sacred hoop of life as the life-bringers, as evidenced by their cyclical Moontime (menses) and ability to give birth.
 So, when a woman wears a skirt to ceremony it is said to show respect for herself and for the rites she has been gifted with.
 It is thought, by some, that a woman dishonours those gifts and Great Spirit by not wearing her skirt during ceremony.

 If one could peer back far enough in time, its possible we might find that wearing a skirt was a great honour bestowed only upon the highest levels of spiritual leadership among tribes.
 Clothing of any kind, be it animal or plant-based, would no doubt have been harder to come by the further you go back.
-Highly adorned skirts would likely have been afforded only by those with affluence and status.
 Many Indigenous tribes on Turtle Island were also matrilineal.
-Perhaps that too had some bearing on today’s traditions.
-No doubt countless other factors converged over time to culminate in today’s traditions.
+That too had bearing on today’s traditions.
+Countless factors have converged over time to culminate in today’s traditions.

 Following more than 200 years of violent clashes and the brutal theft of Indigenous land, in 1885 the colonial government created the Indian Act, which contained laws intended as a form of cultural genocide.
 For a long time, ceremonial practices were banned, and ceremonial items and regalia were taken from Indigenous people, and, in most cases, never returned.
 In 1951, amendments to the Indian Act removed the bans and Indigenous People were allowed to reclaim their culture and practices.